pexip/os-riak/deps/cluster_info/README.md

 It's a well-known feature of Erlang that the default string representation is a list of byte values.
 Strings can consume much more RAM than if the equivalent data were stored in the Erlang binary data type instead.
-If a prerequisite OTP application, `riak_err`, is available, then this application can use the `riak_err_handler:limited_fmt/4` function to attempt to limit the amount of memory used while generating reports.
+If a prerequisite OTP application, `lager`, is available, then this application can use the `lager_format:format/4` function to attempt to limit the amount of memory used while generating reports.

-To limit the amount of RAM used to format strings in a report, this application will attempt to fetch the following OTP application environment variables from either the `riak_err` app's variables or the `cluster_info` app's variables:
+To limit the amount of RAM used to format strings in a report, this application will attempt to fetch the following OTP application environment variable from the `cluster_info` app's variables:

-* `term_max_size` Report output is formatted via `cluster_info:format(FormatString, ArgList)` calls.
-If the total size of ArgList is more than `term_max_size`, then we'll ignore `FormatString` and log the message with a well-known (and therefore safe) formatting string instead.
 * `fmt_max_bytes` When formatting a log-related term that might be "big", limit the term's formatted output to a maximum of `fmt_max_bytes` bytes.

-The default for both values is 256KB.
+The default value is 256KB.

 You have several options for configuring these OTP application environment variables:

 * Add the following to your packaging's system configuration file (which is specified by the `-config /path/to/file` flag to the runtime system ... see the
   [online docs for configuration OTP applications, "7.8  Configuring an Application"](http://www.erlang.org/doc/design_principles/applications.html#id71589) for more details: